okdshin/flake8-kw-only-args/README.md

     ...
 ```

-Positional paramters can unintentionally override these arguments.
-Instead use
+Positional parameters can unintentionally override these arguments.
+Instead
-the safer kw-only argument equivalent:
+use the safer kw-only argument equivalent:

 ```python
 def kw_only(*, key=value):